Wolfgang Wahlster: Awards and recognition

 Wahlster was awarded the Deutscher Zukunftspreis ("German Future Award") in 2001 and has been a foreign member of the Class for Engineering Sciences of the Royal Swedish Academy of Sciences since 2003.
 In 2004, he was elected as a fellow of the Gesellschaft für Informatik.

 In 2020, Wahlster was awarded an honorary title doctor honoris causa of Czech Technical University (CTU) in Prague and in 2021 elected as an honorary foreign member of the Engineering Academy of the Czech Republic (EACR).

+In 2025 he received the Rudolf-Diesel-Medaille in the “Best Innovation Promotion” category.